Why Divorce.com

 Divorce.com Staff

 So you and your spouse are unsatisfied in your marriage and have decided to call it quits.
-We know that filing for divorce can seem pretty complicated, so we’re here to help.
+Filing for divorce can feel complicated, but you don’t have to navigate it alone.

-In addition, one spouse has to have lived in the court filing county for a minimum of three months.
+• At least one spouse must have lived in the county where the case is filed for at least three months.

 Where divorce isn’t harder than it has to be